Tulsa Premises Liability Attorneys

 Does this duty of care apply to tribal casinos?

 Yes, it does.
-However, the tribes are sovereign nations.
+However, tribes are sovereign nations.
 This means that a slip and fall claim involving a tribal casino will involve special procedures regarding notifying the tribe of the claim and bringing suit against the tribe.
 Most frequently, the suit must be brought in the relevant tribal court.
 The suit will proceed under the laws of the specific tribe where the incident occurred.
 Most commonly, the law is very similar to the laws of Oklahoma.

-Personal injury lawsuit or workers’ compensation?
+Should I file a personal injury lawsuit or workers’ compensation?

 When you get injured at work, you have the right to claim workers’ compensation.
 However, not all parties are eligible for this benefit, and some people sustain injuries that are severe enough that a personal injury claim is a better choice.
 For example, when accidents occur at a construction site, visitors who are not employees have the right to file a premises liability claim against the owners, but employees may need to file for workers’ compensation.
 We can explain what your best choices are during a free consultation at our Tulsa office.